 There are three categories of event Red, Amber and Yellow - the most severe is Red.

-A Warning and an Alert of the same colour have the same severity but are forecast to arrive at different times.
-Thus, the difference between a Red Warning and a Red Alert is the lead time of the event.
+A Warning and an Early Warning of the same colour have the same severity but are forecast to arrive at different times.
+Thus, the difference between a Red Warning and a Red Early Warning is the lead time of the event.

 When a warning is in force, full information can be found at Met Office Weather Warnings